GarrettLab-UF/LipidMatch-Normalizer/README.md

 Open source solution for quantification of lipids.
 Can be easily used with LipidMatch software.

+How to download LipidMatchQuant
+=========================================
 Want to download the latest version?
 Click "Releases" then click 'zip' to download the version you want!
-=========================================

 Want to report a bug?
 =========================================